 AIR OF CONVIVIALITY

 Perhaps the most spectacular aspect of the meal was not the food itself, but the air of conviviality that flowed throughout the restaurant.
-From the good-hearted nature of the entire waitstaff to the open bottles of wine greeted you upon your arrival.
-Salads and soups are served family-style.
+From the good-hearted nature of the entire waitstaff to the open bottles of wine that greeted you upon your arrival.
+Salads and soups are served family style.
 Giant wicker platters of local cheeses with accompanying jams and fruits macerated in brandy were dropped off and seemingly forgotten allowing you to indulge to your heart’s content.
-The conviviality continued into dessert when I ordered the classic French dessert Baba au Rhum and both my dessert and a bottle of rum was left tableside for me to flavor the dessert to my own desires.
+The conviviality continued into dessert when I ordered the classic French dessert Baba au Rhum and both my dessert and a bottle of rum were left tableside for me to flavor the dessert to my own desires.

 A RECIPE FOR ARTICHOKE BARIGOULE

 There are those who may erroneously proclaim this sort of cooking to be dated or that French food, in general, is passe.
-Or perhaps that even the chef did not cook with the same clean purity found in the hallowed halls of overly fussy food.
+Or perhaps even the chef did not cook with the same clean purity found in the hallowed halls of overly fussy food.
 Let them continue to believe their fallacies and leave the good simple restaurants to those that truly love food.